 top of page

-For several years I ran a course called Policy Challenge 2, which is an intensive, real-time policy-design course for MPP students, focused on contemporary issues that have included climate negotiations, internet security, rapid responses to COVID-19 and the COVAX facility negotiations.
-The course often brings together some of the world's pre-eminent, frontline decision-makers.
+For several years I have also run a course called Policy Challenge 2, which is an intensive, real-time policy-design course, focused on contemporary issues that have included climate negotiations, internet security, rapid responses to COVID-19 and the COVAX facility negotiations.
+The course often brings together some of the world's pre-eminent, frontline decision-makers for short advice and Q&A sessions.
+For example, here's me putting student questions to Dr David Nabarro, WHO special envoy on COVID-19.

 IMG_2427.JPG